ChrisWhealy/edge-cdn-store/README.md

 ### Problem Description

-If a user located in Singapore is interacting with a website hosted in a data centre on the US East coast, they may well experience a noticeable delay between clicking on a link or pushing a button.
+If a user located in Singapore is interacting with a website hosted in a data centre on the US East Coast, they may experience a noticeable delay between clicking on a link or pushing a button.

 This delay is due simply to the fact that the Worldwide Web is exactly that - worldwide.
-Consequently, if two computers on opposite sides of the planet wish to talk to each other, their requests and responses must navigate a complex network topology, passing through a large number of intervening switches, routers and servers in order to complete a single round trip.
+Consequently, if two computers on opposite sides of the planet wish to talk to each other, their requests and responses must navigate a complex network topology and pass through a large number of intervening switches, routers and servers in order to complete a single round trip.

 Users will tolerate a certain amount of delay at certain points in the interaction sequence, but if that delay is either sufficiently frequent or becomes sufficiently large, they become frustrated and will stop using the website.